WEREMSOFT/raylib-wiki-fork/Working-for-Android.md

-To build your raylib game for Android you need a set of tools for Android.
-Those tools are basically the Android SDK and Android NDK that can be installed from Android Studio's built in SDK Manager.
+To build your raylib game for Android you need a set of Android tools.
+Those tools are basically the Android SDK and Android NDK, including Android Platform Tools and also Java Runtime.

 ### Installing Android tools